 Create and edit public or system views by using the app designer

-In Dynamics 365 for Customer Engagement for Customer Engagement, views define how records for a specific entity are displayed.
+In Dynamics 365 Customer Engagement (on-premises), views define how records for a specific entity are displayed.
 A view defines the following:

 - The columns (attributes) to display

 - How the records are sorted by default